-Each Outcome contains 2022 Metrics and Measurements that we are proposing to track as qualitative and quantitative data in 2022.
+Each Goal contains a Metric and Measurement that we are using to track qualitative and quantitative data starting in 2023.
 Energy Trust believes these metrics and measurements will help us track our progress in achieving our goals and outcomes.
-We will be initiating a series of engagements with the Diversity Advisory Council and various CBOs, contractors and community members to further refine and finalize these metrics and measurements.
-We anticipate that the proposed metrics will evolve as we engage communities and determine what is important to stakeholders and what is feasible to track.
-These 2022 Metrics and Measurements are intended to start intentional and meaningful conversations.
-In some situations, we anticipate that the engagements will result in establishing targets related to specific metrics.
+We anticipate the metrics will evolve over the years as we engage communities and determine what is important to stakeholders and what is feasible to track.
+The 2023 metrics are intended to start intentional and meaningful conversations.
+In some situations, we anticipate engagements will result in establishing targets related to specific metrics.